offEVO/Face-Detection-using-OpenCV-featuring-3D-Facial-Markers/README.md

 In the main code file, you will see the code required for the application to work.
 It's pretty straightforward from there, but there are a few things you'll need..

-You must these dependancy's installed ↓↓↓
+You must have these dependancy's installed ↓↓↓

 ![image](https://github.com/offEVO/Face-Detection-using-OpenCV-featuring-3D-Facial-Markers/assets/140699812/e6caf7b3-f32d-4650-ae2b-bdc80f3c036b)